amaboh/amaboh/README.md

-## Other Stuffs about me
+## Other Stuff about me
-👩‍💻 I'm currently working on skin care solution to provide personalize skin care products at scale
+👩‍💻 I'm currently working on a skincare solution to provide personalized recommendations using Graph ML.

 🧠 I'm currently learning and building recommendation systems

-🤝 I'm looking to collaborate on projects in process automation, interested in finance and healthcare data but openminded.
+🤝 I'm looking to collaborate on projects in process automation, interested in finance and healthcare data but open-minded.

 🎤 I enjoy talking to data practitoners on the Data Queries podcast.
-Check it @Data Queries on Spotify, Apple and Google Podcast.
+Check it @Data Queries on Spotify, Apple, and Google Podcast.

 🔄 I'm always at a PyData London meetup, and going for tech meetups in any city I live is a monthly duty.

-📫 Reach me by DM on Twitter @coloene
+📫 Reach me by DM on Twitter @coloene, sorry X doesn't work for me Elon.

 ⚡️ Fun fact.
-Delay gravitation was the fun part of debugging, chatGPT kind of took the fun out.I still prefer StackOverFlow.
+Delay gravitation was the fun part of debugging, chatGPT kind of took the fun out.
+I still prefer StackOverflow.
 The next generation would not say google it but quick fix it by just GPTing-it or GPT-it.
 Ask ur niece or nephew to confirm.

 ## 🔗 Links